g4klx/YSFClients/README.md

 The DG-ID Gateway allows the use of the DG-ID setting on the radio to control access to the different System Fusion network systems.
 It optionally sends System Fusion GPS information to aprs.fi.

-The Reflector retransmits any received System Fusion data to other MMDVM Hosts or Gateways logged into the reflector at the time.
-It also provides status information to potential clients.

-The Gateways and the Reflector have ini files that contain the parameters for running the software.
+The Gateways have ini files that contain the parameters for running the software.
 The filename of the ini file is passed as a parameter on the command line.
 The Parrot takes the UDP port number to listen on as an argument.

 The MMDVM .ini file should have the IP address and port number of the client in the [System Fusion Network] settings.